 Be spontaneous.
 Clip the blooms right under your nose and small branches right over your head to celebrate the season.

-This fall, be inspired by the awesome beauty of nature.
-Flowers get all the glory, but foliage can be just as showy.
-When the two combine, they become a dynamic duo.
+This season, be inspired by the awesome beauty of nature for your fall floral arrangements.
+Flowers get all the glory, but foliage can be just as showy whether you're creating flower centerpieces, a fall flower bouquet, or fall arrangements to display throughout your home.
+You'll find that when florals and foliage combine, they become a dynamic duo.

 Before our eyes, many summery green leaves transform into autumn-hued jewels.
 With a sharp pair of clippers, you can snip a few of these showy limbs to build a pretty arrangement.
 Make your cuts in early morning, and quickly submerge the cut ends in water.
 Prune trees as you make your selections.
 Remove any limbs that hang too low or obstruct views, walkways, or drives.
 Trees with good color include Japanese maple, other maples, sweet gum, pistachio, sassafras, and sumac.